steffunky/itop-backoffice-lunar-beam-theme/readme.md

 ## Contributing

-Modify any scss file using iTop variables, then run a setup or a toolkin:
+Modify any scss file using iTop variables, then run a setup or a toolkit